-Table 2 gives values of the QD latitude of a ground-based observer λ_M who is able to see aurora at an elevation β above the horizon for auroral precipitation down field lines of QD latitudes Λ_F of 30°, 40° and 50° and emission altitudes of h of 200 km, 400 km and 600 km.
-These values all assume a dipole field model.
+Table 3 gives values of the QD latitude of a ground-based observer λ_M who is able to see aurora at an elevation β above the horizon for auroral precipitation down field lines of QD latitudes Λ_F of 20°, 30° and 40° and emission altitudes of h of 150 km, 450 km and 800 km.
+These values are all approximate as they assume a dipole field model.
 The top row is the limit (zero elevation) but aurora would not be detectable and a higher β is required.
 The table shows that Λ_M is only below 10° for exceptionally high h and exceptionally low Λ_F .
-From observations Vichare et al. (2024) report an example of aurora detected at Hanle, India where ($\Lambda_F - \Lambda_M$) = 17°, which is the largest confirmed value we know of.
+From observations Vichare et al. (2024) report an example of aurora detected at Hanle, India where $(\Lambda_F - \Lambda_M) = 17^\circ$, which is the largest confirmed value that we know of.
 We conclude that observations from λ_M below 10° will be very rare indeed and need careful checking.